These are the earnings your pension contributions are usually based on if you contribute to a pension scheme.

 Some employers use a different earnings basis though – usually either pensionable earnings or total earnings.

 So how much do you contribute to your pension?

-However much of your qualifying earnings come between £6,136 and £50,000, that’s what the contributions you and your employer make will be calculated from.
-(Those are the figures for the tax year 2019/2020 – they’re reviewed every year by the government.)
+However much of your qualifying earnings come between £6,240 and £50,270, that’s what the contributions you and your employer make will be calculated from.
+Those are the figures for the current tax year – they’re reviewed every year by the government.
 Qualifying earnings would be based on the amount between the upper and lower level earning thresholds.
 You might also see this called ‘banded earnings’.